AlmaCookBook/AlmaCookBook.github.io/docs/workflows/nf-core-2.md

 nextflow run main.nf --input inputs/samplesheet.csv -profile singularity -resume --outdir my-outdir --genome GATK.GRCh38 -c conf/icr.config
 ```

 You will notice that this takes over your session.
-If you want to monitor the queues you can open another ssh session to alma - you don't need to go an interactive session, you can stay on the login node, and simply type
+If you want to monitor the queues you can open another ssh session to Alma - you don't need to go an interactive session, you can stay on the login node, and simply type
 ```
 sacct
 ```